cs-kaiwang/cs-kaiwang.github.io/_pages/about.md

 His research interests lie in big data analytics, especially for the graph/network and spatial data.
 Link to [Google Scholar](https://scholar.google.com/citations?user=G4DiwTIAAAAJ&hl=en).
 Email address: cskaelwang@gmail.com

+Note: I have close cooperation with many top-tier IT companies such as Alibaba DAMO Academy.
+For undergraduate students, please feel free to contact me via email if you are interested in big-data-related research, especially for those who want to participate in an enterprise internship or pursue a higher-level degree.

 <!---Yuren Mao, Yaobo Liang, Nan Duan, Haobo Wang, Kai Wang, Lu Chen, and Yunjun Gao, Less-forgetting Multi-lingual Fine-tuning, Conference on Neural Information Processing Systems (NeurIPS), to appear, 2022.--->